183amir/bob.db.verification.utils/README.rst

  Utilities for Verification Databases in Bob
 =============================================

-This python module provides a basic common interface for (face, speaker, finger-vein, ...) verification databases in `Bob <http://www.idiap.ch/software/bob/>`_.
+This python module provides a basic common interface for (face, speaker, finger-vein, ...) verification databases in Bob_.
 Several other Bob database interfaces are derived from this package.

 Installation